Feb 12, 2026

 Secured vs. Unsecured Loan: Which Should You Choose?

 MoneyLion offers a service to help you find personal loan offers.
 Based on the information you provide, you can get matched with offers for up to $100,000 from our top providers.
-You can compare rates, terms, and fees from different lenders and choose the best offer for you.
+Compare rates, terms, and fees from different lenders and choose the best offer for you.

 Imagine putting your house keys on the table as a promise to pay back the money you’ve borrowed – that’s essentially what a secured loan is.

-It’s a financial agreement where you offer something valuable you own (called collateral) – like your home, car, or even expensive jewelry – as a guarantee to the lender.
+It’s a financial agreement where you offer something valuable you own (called collateral) – like your home, car or even expensive jewelry – as a guarantee to the lender.
 It’s like telling them, “I’m so serious about paying you back that I’m willing to risk losing my property if I can’t.”

 This arrangement is why secured loans often come with relatively more attractive interest rates and higher borrowing limits.
 Lenders may be more willing to offer better terms because they have a safety net – if you stop making payments, they can legally take ownership of your collateral.